jimmysaw/jimmysaw.github.io/phd.md

 ## PhD student position

 The Saw lab is currently looking for highly motivated PhD students with a background in microbiology to lead projects to cultivate previously uncultivated microbes from various habitats.
-The project will initially focus on cultivation and genomics of deep-branching cyanobacteria that might hold clues to the origin and evolution of oxygenic photosynthesis.
-This position will involve field trips to collect samples, microbiological (cultivation/experimental), and computational (genomics/metagenomics) components.
+We are interested in microbial diversity and evolution in extreme environments.
+The position will involve field trips to collect samples, microbiological (cultivation/experimental), and computational (omics) components.

 Students with the following skill sets will be highly competitive for the position:

-- Experience in culturing microbes (especially cyanobacteria)
+- Experience in culturing microbes (especially extremophiles)
-- Basic techniques in microbiology (aseptic techniques, familiarity with BSL, etc)
 - Experience in microscopy (epifluorescence, confocal, electron microscopy, etc)
 - Molecular biological techniques (PCR, cloning, library preparation, etc)
 - Field experience and willingness to travel to collect samples